Jaguar redefines the Marque

 Jeff Shea has been lost in the highlands of New Guinea, and in Hawaii he saw a man die after falling into molten lava.

-It is always interesting to view the pictures that people hang in their homes, and this notion holds true for those who contemplate the walls of Santa Cristina, Piero Antinori’s sprawling 16th-cen
+It is always interesting to view the pictures that people hang in their homes, and this notion holds true for those who contemplate the wa

-The French call it terroir, the Tuscans tipicita—that elusive quality that comprises a vineyard’s geology, climate, topography, and local winemaking practices.
+The French call it terroir, the Tuscans tipicita—that elusive quality that comprises a vineyard’s geology, climate, topography, and local wi

-Designed for the Paris 1900 International Exhibition during the height of the Art Nouveau movement, this pair of silver candelabra foreshadowed the arrival of Art Deco.
+Designed for the Paris 1900 International Exhibition during the height of the Art Nouveau movement, this pair of silver candelabra foreshado

-Camilo Hurtado de Amézaga, the Marqués de Riscal, stirred Spanish oenology in the mid-19th century by importing French vines and Bordeaux-style winemaking techniques to his native Elciego, in the
+Camilo Hurtado de Amézaga, the Marqués de Riscal, stirred Spanish oenology in the mid-19th century by importing French vines and Bordeaux-

 Archery Summit Estate Oregon Pinot Noir 2002

-As a setting in which to sip a decades-long vertical of Italy’s most sought-after Super Tuscan, Manhattan’s Babbo is, as the Italians themselves might say, sènza pari—without peer.
+As a setting in which to sip a decades-long vertical of Italy’s most sought-after Super Tuscan, Manhattan’s Babbo is, as the Italians them

 Even in an industry that prides itself on tradition, the Macallan has been noteworthy for its consistency.

-La Grenouille, a Manhattan restaurant enjoying its fifth decade of operation in a city where culinary tastes seemingly change every five minutes, reflects the belief that its husband-and-wife fo
+La Grenouille, a Manhattan restaurant enjoying its fifth decade of operation in a city where culinary tastes seemingly change every five min

-Vintage travel posters retain the power to launch a thousand ships—and trains, and planes—although the vessels that they feature are no longer available for booking.
+Vintage travel posters retain the power to launch a thousand ships—and trains, and planes—although the vessels that they feature are no long

 You could say that PianoGrands, Chris and Anne Acker’s antique piano restoration business in Montrose, Pa., rose from the ashes.

-Nothing tastes like a Cuban cigar, except a Cuban cigar, because the taste is attributed to the rich, red soil of the country’s Vuelta Abajo, the only place on the island where all three compone
+Nothing tastes like a Cuban cigar, except a Cuban cigar, because the taste is attributed to the rich, red soil of the country’s Vuelta Abajo

-Germany in the years leading up to and during World War II was hardly a nurturing environment for the creative pursuits of Expressionist architect Hans Scharoun, and because of the political cli
+Germany in the years leading up to and during World War II was hardly a nurturing environment for the creative pursuits of Expressionist arc

-Glenn Deck, director of the Pelican Hill Golf Academy in Newport Coast, Calif., pauses on the 5th fairway of the club’s Tom Fazio–designed North Course.
+Glenn Deck, director of the Pelican Hill Golf Academy in Newport Coast, Calif., pauses on the 5th fairway of the club’s Tom Fazio–designed N

 Rick Smith does not have a particular style to imprint on his pupils.

-With his wire-rimmed spectacles and professorial demeanor, Eric Alpenfels seems as though he should be conducting research projects in a collegiate chemistry lab.
+With his wire-rimmed spectacles and professorial demeanor, Eric Alpenfels seems as though he should be conducting research projects in a col

-You know that you have been posed a bit too long in your follow-through on the driving range at the Kapalua Golf Academy—watching a well-struck 5-iron sail into the blue Maui sky—because Jerry K
+You know that you have been posed a bit too long in your follow-through on the driving range at the Kapalua Golf Academy—watching a well-str

-Judged on its name alone, Nemacolin Woodlands’ John Daly Learning Center might conjure up images of students wielding oversize drivers and crushing golf balls to all points in Pennsylvania.
+Judged on its name alone, Nemacolin Woodlands’ John Daly Learning Center might conjure up images of students wielding oversize drivers and c

 The Dave Pelz Scoring Game School claims that it will change your golf game forever in just three days.

-Regardless of its curriculum or the quality of its staff, the Pebble Beach Golf Academy would attract students by reason of its location alone.
+Regardless of its curriculum or the quality of its staff, the Pebble Beach Golf Academy would attract students by reason of its location a

-Golfers at the Tiburón Club in Naples, Fla., and 16 other courses across North America and Australia can no longer blame bad shots on misguided yardage estimates.
+Golfers at the Tiburón Club in Naples, Fla., and 16 other courses across North America and Australia can no longer blame bad shots on misgui

-Robin sieger, a 49-year-old Scot, belongs to the world’s most exclusive golf club; he and his friend Neil Laughton, an Englishman, are its two members.
+Robin sieger, a 49-year-old Scot, belongs to the world’s most exclusive golf club; he and his friend Neil Laughton, an Englishman, are its t

-A 250th anniversary is certainly an occasion worthy of a fuss, and Vacheron Constantin is marking the milestone with no shortage of festivities.
+A 250th anniversary is certainly an occasion worthy of a fuss, and Vacheron Constantin is marking the milestone with no shortage of festiv

 With tees, gloves, balls, and other accessories to pocket, golfers long have been burdened with the battle of the bulge.

-Laureano Garmany fled Cuba in 1974 after Fidel Castro became what Garmany describes as a “99.9 percent partner” in his family’s fashion retail business.
+Laureano Garmany fled Cuba in 1974 after Fidel Castro became what Garmany describes as a “99.9 percent partner” in his family’s fashion reta

-While working as a designer at Pro Moves (the now-defunct sports apparel brand owned by Tampa Bay Buccaneers’ wide receiver Tim Brown), Calvin Stewart met a number of NFL players whose physiques
+While working as a designer at Pro Moves (the now-defunct sports apparel brand owned by Tampa Bay Buccaneers’ wide receiver Tim Brown), Calv

-More than a few eyebrows rose five years ago when Corum introduced a lineup of boldly styled and relatively inexpensive timepieces led by the $2,500 Bubble watch.
+More than a few eyebrows rose five years ago when Corum introduced a lineup of boldly styled and relatively inexpensive timepieces led by th

 The Jaguar XK120 was a stellar sports car—perhaps the most advanced of its era.

-Its considerable charm and utility notwithstanding, Vespa’s ET4, the 150 cc scooter with which the Italian company made its return to America in 2000 after a 20-year absence, does have its limit
+Its considerable charm and utility notwithstanding, Vespa’s ET4, the 150 cc scooter with which the Italian company made its return to Americ

-These may well be the best of times for Bibiana Boerio, the well-credentialed, tough, and spirited Pennsylvania accountant who has inherited a crumbling chunk of British history and been told to f
+These may well be the best of times for Bibiana Boerio, the well-credentialed, tough, and spirited Pennsylvania accountant who has inherit

-Denise Cobb, cofounder of the Naples Winter Wine Festival, knew that the Rolls-Royce Phantom built specifically for her annual charity auction would attract an eager pool of bidders.
+Denise Cobb, cofounder of the Naples Winter Wine Festival, knew that the Rolls-Royce Phantom built specifically for her annual charity auc

-Standing before a podium in the Model Room of the New York Yacht Club, historian John Rousmaniere, having memorized the information as a child, performed a recitation in the rote cadence reserve
+Standing before a podium in the Model Room of the New York Yacht Club, historian John Rousmaniere, having memorized the information as a chi

-When the first FAA-conforming Eclipse 500 very light jet took to the skies this past New Year’s Eve, the event marked the beginning of a seven-plane flight test program that should culminate wit
+When the first FAA-conforming Eclipse 500 very light jet took to the skies this past New Year’s Eve, the event marked the beginning of a sev